otrv4/otrv4/otrv4.md

   The instance tag of the intended recipient.

 Sender's User Profile (USER-PROF)
-  As described in the section 'Creating a User Profile'.
+  As described in the section "Creating a User Profile".

 X (POINT)
   The ephemeral public ECDH key.

 A (MPI)
   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

 sigma (RING-SIG)
   The RING-SIG proof of authentication value.